Digital incident reporting in the construction industry

-Construction incident reporting tools
+Digital construction incident reporting tools

-A standard incident reporting procedure will normally involve specific incident reporting tools such as a form to fill in and a process to follow to escalate the incident to management, depending on the severity.
+Standard incident reporting procedures normally involve specific reporting tools such as a form to fill in.
+Also including, a process to follow to escalate the incident to management.
+That is, depending on the severity.

 Legislation and incident reporting

-Legislation can vary from country to country, but generally places a duty of care upon those working in construction to manage their own health and safety and the health and safety of those around them so far as it is reasonable.
+Legislation varies from country to country.
+But, generally it places a duty of care upon construction workers.
+That is to say, it manages the health and safety for themselves.
+And for those around them, so far as it is reasonable.